SLPs are in a unique position to help children who stutter deal with and manage bullying, yet many of us have not had any training in how to help.

 This provides the foundation for them to be able to directly face and minimize the occurrence and impact of bullying in their lives.

-Third, as authorities on human communication, SLPs are uniquely suited to educate other people in child’s environment.
+Third, as authorities on human communication, SLPs are uniquely suited to educate other people in a child’s environment.

 This includes parents and teachers and even the child’s peers.
 SLPs can educate them about how to create a supportive environment that reduces the likelihood of bullying and supports the child in communicating easily and effectively.